 For example, if you were to save $10,000 at 3% interest which is considered low, you would still earn roughly $300 extra a year.
 That is considerably more money that return life insurance policies which offer far less interest if any at all.

 When Return of Premium Works for You

 This type of insurance is not designed for most people.
-The exceptions would be for those who are young, have considerable income earning potential, and have a medical or lifestyle concern that may cause their premature death.
-In such cases, outliving the policy and getting the money back means that it can be reinvested in other areas to earn a greater interest.
+The exceptions would be those who are young, have considerable income-earning potential, and have a medical or lifestyle concern that may cause premature death.
+In such cases, outliving the policy and getting the money back means it can be reinvested in other areas to earn greater interest.